vuejs/awesome-vue/README.md

  - [vue-affix](https://github.com/eddiemf/vue-affix) - A Vue.js 2.x plugin that affixes an element in the window while you scroll, similar to Bootstrap Affix but much simpler and smarter
  - [X-Browser-Update-Vue](https://github.com/OXOYO/X-Browser-Update-Vue) - A Vue.js browser-update plugin.
  - [vue-query-builder](https://github.com/dabernathy89/vue-query-builder) - A UI component for building complex queries with nested conditionals.
+ - [vue-info-card](https://github.com/karakanb/vue-info-card) - A simple and beautiful card component with an elegant spark line and CSS3 flip animation.

 ### Tabs